Which is the most popular Halloween candy in your state, according to online shopping data? - NewsBreak

 CandyStore.com, an online candy retailer specializing in wholesale and bulk orders, has once again attempted to determine the “most popular” Halloween candies by state, based largely on historical sales data from 15 years’ worth of Halloweens.
 The site’s analysts say they also consulted with “major” candy manufacturers and distributors to fine-tune the findings — some of which came as a surprise to CandyStore’s own executives.

 “It’s insane that every single state is not Reese’s Cups,” said Ben George, the marketing director of CandyStore.com, in a statement shared with Nexstar.
-“That alone is shocking enough, but some of the actual favorites from each state defy rational taste bud-ology.”The man who wrote ‘Monster Mash’ was confused about one lyric
+“That alone is shocking enough, but some of the actual favorites from each state defy rational taste bud-ology.”PHOTOS: Some gloom but plenty of balloons on Day 4 of Balloon Fiesta

 The results of the study suggest that parents of trick-or-treaters can expect to find plenty of Reese’s Cups, Skittles and M&M’s (the top-selling candies in the U.S., overall) to surreptitiously steal from their children when their little backs are turned.